ai4prod/data_versioning_template/Data/Readme.md

 &nbsp;

-Create a **Data/Dataset** folder and follow one of the Data Task below based on what you have to do.
+Remove the content of Dataset folder and are your data based on your task.

+**WARINING** Add your Data only in Dataset folder.

 For example if you need to train a Classification Model put your data ad described in "Data for Classification Model" Section below